JudgeGregg/sphinxwiki/content/pages/SuccessStories.rst

 Botonomy LLC is a small software firm in the Philadelphia area.
 We help small teams solve large problems.

-Our f.html application, `ProjectPipe <http://www.projectpipe.com/>`_ , is a hosted project management solution that provides midsize teams with everything that they need to manage IT projects.
+Our first application, `ProjectPipe <http://www.projectpipe.com/>`_ , is a hosted project management solution that provides midsize teams with everything that they need to manage IT projects.
 We have built our hosted application infrastructure atop Twisted, Nevow, PostgreSQL, and Jabber/XMPP.
 Twisted's multi-protocol support has been one of the key enablers of the unique technical architecture that we employ in our product offerings.

 The core Twisted development team consistently demonstrates a strong commitment to delivering robust, high quality software.
 Twisted's documentation is accurate and concise, and the expertise and helpfulness of the larger developer community is second-to-none.